Catherine22/WebServices/README.md

 1. Download a url list.
 2. Check internal or external storage of the device and if the image has had cache, skip step 3 and show it.
-3. Download each image from the list and try to cache it.
+3. Download each image from the list and try to cache them.
 4. Show images whatever it has been cached.

 Here is the example: [P05_Gallery], [ImageCardRVAdapter]